OneOffTech/awesome-pdf/README.md

 - [Stirling-Tools/Stirling-PDF](https://github.com/Stirling-Tools/Stirling-PDF) - A locally hosted web-based PDF manipulation tool using Docker.
 It enables you to carry out various operations on PDF files, including splitting, merging, converting, reorganizing, adding images, rotating, compressing, and more.
 This locally hosted web application has evolved to encompass a comprehensive set of features, addressing all your PDF requirements.
 - [unjs/unpdf](https://github.com/unjs/unpdf) - Utilities to work with PDFs in Node.js, browser and workers.
 - [PdfRest](https://pdfrest.com/) - PDF Api to create, shrink and compress.
-- [Gotenberg](https://gotenberg.dev/) - A Docker-powered stateless API for creating PDF files from templates in various formats, e.g., HTML, Markdown, Word, Excel.
+- [Gotenberg](https://gotenberg.dev/) - A Docker-powered stateless API for creating PDF files from templates in various formats, e.g., html, markdown, word, excel.
 - [Smallpdf](https://smallpdf.com/) - Set of tools to extract and manipulate PDF content.
 - [typst/typst](https://github.com/typst/typst) - A new markup-based typesetting system that is powerful and easy to learn.
 - [Vexlio](https://vexlio.com/) - Tool to create diagrams and export in SVG or PDF.